malhal/SwiftDataX/README.md

 SwiftDataX brings extended features to SwiftData like `NSFetchedResultsController` and a `@Query` alternative that has dynamic predicate and sort descriptors.

 * `@DynamicQuery`: like `@Query` but offers dynamic configuration of the fetch descriptor, i.e. the predicate and sort.
 It uses a Swift `Result` type to represent either valid results or an error as one value.
+Animation and transaction params have been removed and the .animation modifier is preferred, other property wrappers like @AppStorage don't have these params either.
 * `FetchedResultsController`: an `@Observable` implementation of a fetch controller for SwiftData similar to `NSFetchedResultsController`.

 Note: It currently uses a private notification for model context changes which could be a problem for app review but probably not since it is just a string and not a private method.